WELCOME TO OUR PARENT PORTAL

 Streptococcal (Scarlet Fever) - Until the child has received antibiotic treatment for at least 24 hours and the child feels well.

 It is now a requirement that all children enrolled in the service are fully immunised.
-All families must provide an up-to-date copy of the child’s immunisation record to staff before their first day.
+All families must provide an up-to-date copy of the child’s Immunisation History Statement to staff before their first day.

 FAMILY INVOLVEMENT AT PRESCHOOL

 Volunteering to help at preschool is a wonderful way to observe your child in the preschool environment, for your child to share their favourite preschool experiences with you and to become acquainted with their friends.
 Parent helpers' assistance can also free up the teachers to focus on teaching tasks.

 Educare is an additional program offering unfunded extra hours of early childhood education.

 - Provides an opportunity for families to have an extended day of care, with the advantage of sending your child to Sessional Kindergarten.

 - Provides your child with an opportunity to expand on social skills with children that attend on different days.